The Jungle Diaries: The Meaning of Life

 “This ritual is built into our DNA.
 We are supposed to do it, and we have always done it.
 Something important happens when we dance to hypnotic drum patterns for several hours.
 It gives us energy and fuels us with creative ideas.
 It’s healing, like yoga and meditation.
 It’s so important that we know this and don’t forget our roots”, Marcus says.

 “Dancing for eight hours and really uniting with the music is a reminder that this is how it could be with everything you do in life.
 It’s such a wonderful feeling to be one with what you’re doing, to really melt into the experience.
 That’s why it’s so extremely important for us to inspire people to reach that feeling.
 It’s a tool to really connect to life.
 The sound of our music is formed by this aim”, Sebastian says.

 Hungry for pictures?

-If you want to see all this theory in action, check out all the pics in the How to be a Junglist: The Dancefloor Moves from last year.
+If you want to see all this theory in action, check out all the pics in the How to be a Junglist: The Dancefloor Moves.

-If you want more Son Kite, you can read my Weekendavisen interview about their album release last year here (in Danish): The illusion of the big machine.
+If you want more Son Kite, you can read my Weekendavisen interview about their album release on Iboga Records in 2014 here (in Danish): The illusion of the big machine.

-See you tomorrow, for the first REAL unwrapping-of-presents in JUngLEkalenderen 2015. <– go here for the complete collection of #JUngLEkalenderen, both past and present.
+Go here for the complete collection of #JUngLEkalenderen, both past and present: JUngLEkalenderen.